ethrya/StructuredRealty/README.md

 This project scrapes Canberran sold property listing data (from Domain.com.au) and then uses the OpenAI API (ChatGPT) to extract structured information (such as strata costs, property size, energy efficiency rating, etc.) from the free-text property descriptions provided in the listings.
 The goal is to create a structured dataset for property analysis.

+---

+**Disclaimer**

+This project is intended for educational and research purposes only.
+The data scraped is publicly available on Domain.com.au.
+Users of this script are solely responsible for ensuring they comply with the terms of service of Domain.com.au and any other relevant laws or regulations regarding web scraping and data usage.
+The developers of this project assume no liability for any misuse of this script or any violations of terms of service or applicable laws by its users.
+Always respect website terms and scrape responsibly.

+---

 ## Features

 * Scrapes sold listings from Domain.com.au based on specified suburbs and search conditions.